Xanxi-Amiga/Xanxi-Amiga/README.md

-I enjoy experimenting with classic Amiga hardware and writing software that extends what these machines can do, with a particular interest in multimedia, emulation, games, MIDI and hardware acceleration.
+I enjoy experimenting with classic Amiga hardware and writing software that extends what these machines can do, with a particular interest in multimedia, emulation, games, music and hardware acceleration.

 A large part of my recent work explores the ARM processors inside the **MNT ZZ9000** through my **XACP** firmware/application platform, but I also